 I would maybe go by the suggestion that if we can identify specific issues we can argue on them.
 But to say the Bill of Fundamental Rights should not be amended, I think is not the correct way, because amendment can be either negative or positive.
-Why should we stop people to improve upon what we have or to negate what we thought is correct upon what it is not fair to stop the Namibian people today?
+Why should we stop people to improve upon what we have or to negate what we thought is correct today?
 I think it is not fair to stop the Namibian people from changing something even if they want it by hundred percent, just because we wanted them not to do that, even thousands of years to come from now on.